-John Dony is vice president of thought leadership at the National Safety Council.
+John Dony is vice president of workplace strategy at the National Safety Council.
 John sets vision and strategy, develops leading-edge research, and oversees event, partnership and outreach initiatives.
 He works closely with EHS, sustainability and operations executives, researchers and thought leaders from more than 40 member organizations and partners to share best practices from around the world.

 Since joining the National Safety Council in 2007, John has led projects with and engaged a wide range of EHS stakeholders, including industry, academia, research and government entities, to bring innovation and best practices to the workplace.
 These include the prestigious Robert W. Campbell Award and, most recently, the NSC Work to Zero initiative aimed at eliminating death in the workplace through technology.